shengslogar/entitize/README.md

 Best Practices
 --------------
-So this is like a super SUPER tiny library, and while you might find it super useful, try not to include it as an external file along with the zillion other JS files you already have loading on your webpage.
+This is a super tiny library, and while you might find it super useful, try not to include it as an external file along with the zillion other JS files you already have loading on your webpage.
 Instead, copy-paste this code into your main file (or a plugins file).
-This is the type of script that will probably never change, so there's no point forcing every poor user to your website to make a seperate network request!
+This is the type of script that will probably never change, so there's no point forcing every poor user to your website to make a separate network request!

 Rant over.